TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         This should be a UUID identifying the image for the VM if a VM was created from an image.

-        NOTE: when this is passed for KVM VMs, it specifies the *zone root* dataset which is not visible from within the VM.
+        NOTE: when this is passed for HVM VMs, it specifies the *zone root* dataset which is not visible from within the VM.
 The user-visible dataset will be the one specified through the disks.*.image_uuid.
-        Normally you do *not* want to set this for KVM.
+        Normally you do *not* want to set this for HVM VMs.

         type: string (UUID)
-        vmtype: OS,KVM
+        vmtype: ANY
         listable: yes
         create: yes
         update: no